 MOU/EC Invoice

-This transaction set, from the CR to the Muni/Co-op (MOU/EC TDSP), is an invoice for monthly energy charges, discretionary, and service charges for the current billing period.
+This transaction set, from the CR to the Muni/Co-op (MOU/EC TDSP), is an invoice for monthly energy charges, discretionary, and service charges for the current billing period, unless otherwise indicated in Retail Market Guide 8.1.
 This transaction set will be preceded by an 867_03 (Monthly Usage) to trigger the Customer billing process.

 The MOU/EC TDSP shall validate or reject the 810_03 within 48 hours of the first business day following receipt.
 MOU/EC TDSP will reject the 810_03 with the 824, which will show the reject reason.
 Transactions that are neither validated nor rejected within 48 hours shall be deemed valid.